-At the conclusion of the investigation, the Compliance Officer or the designee shall prepare and deliver a written report to the Superintendent which summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the complainant has been subject to unlawful harassment.
-In determining if discrimination occurred, a preponderance of evidence standard will be used.
+At the conclusion of the investigation, the Compliance Officer or the designee (x) may () should () shall consult with the (x) the Board Attorney () .
+A written report shall then be prepared and delivered to the Superintendent which summarizes the evidence gathered during the investigation and provides recommendations based on the evidence and the definition of unlawful harassment as provided in Board policy and State and Federal law as to whether the complainant has been subject to unlawful harassment.
 The Compliance Officer's recommendations must be based upon the totality of the circumstances, including the ages and maturity levels of those involved.
+In determining if discriminatory harassment or retaliation occurred, a preponderance of evidence standard will be used.
 The Compliance Officer may consult with the Board Attorney before finalizing the report to the Superintendent.

-Absent extenuating circumstances, within ten (10) business days of receiving the report of the Compliance Officer or the designee, the Superintendent must either issue a final decision regarding whether or not the complaint of harassment has been substantiated or request further investigation.
+Absent extenuating circumstances, within $[\underline{x}]$ ten (10) $[\underline{x}]$ () business days of receiving the report of the Compliance Officer or the designee, the Superintendent must either issue a final decision regarding whether or not the complaint of harassment has been substantiated or request further investigation.
 A copy of the Superintendent's final decision will be delivered to both the complainant and the respondent.

-If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within ten (10) business days.
+If the Superintendent requests additional investigation, the Superintendent must specify the additional information that is to be gathered, and such additional investigation must be completed within [\underline{x} ten (10) \underline{x}] () business days.
 At the conclusion of the additional investigation, the Superintendent must issue a final written decision as described above.